We may earn commission from affiliate links →

 Day Trip From Bucharest To Bulgaria

 Wouldn’t it be great if you could visit two countries for the price of one?
-Well, you actually can; Bulgaria is not really that far from Bucharest; therefore, you can take advantage of the many organized tours that take you across the border to discover the wonders of the neighboring country; these are a few of our favorite ones:
+Well, on this day trip from Bucharest, you actually can; Bulgaria is not that far from Bucharest; therefore, you can take advantage of the many organized tours that take you across the border to discover the wonders of the neighboring country; these are a few of our favorite ones:

 From Bucharest to Veliko Tarnovo: This day trip lets you check one of the most picturesque Bulgarian towns, once the country’s medieval capital, and other nearby towns.